28th January 2021

 This means the end of the company as a legal entity.
-A company can be dissolved voluntarily, to do this the directors simply need to complete the ‘DS01 - Striking off application by a company’ and make a £10 payment to Companies House.
+A company can be dissolved voluntarily, to do this the directors simply need to complete the ‘DS01 - Striking off application by a company’ or complete the online application, and make a £8 payment to Companies House.
 Alternatively a company can be dissolved involuntarily for ‘non-compliance’ by Companies House.
 This could be for:

 Once dissolved a company will remain on the Companies House register - it will simply show up as dissolved.
 It will then be archived after 20 years, it will then no longer show up on the register.

 Liquidation is when the assets of the company are broken down and redistributed to the shareholders and creditors (A person or company who is owed money) - the latter only being relevant if there are any.

 Liquidation is actually a stage of the company dissolution, wikipedia put this best: “dissolution technically refers to the last stage of liquidation”.